Kazakhstan’s president names his aide senate speaker

 The 79-year-old Nazarbayev hasn’t commented on his daughter’s ouster from the nation’s No. 2 job, and it wasn’t immediately clear if Tokayev had consulted him on the move.

 On Monday, Tokayev named his first deputy chief of staff, Maulen Ashimbayev, as a member of the senate.
-Senate members then quickly elected him as speaker.
+Senate members then quickly elected him speaker.

+Addressing senate members, Tokayev emphasized the need to ensure “coordinated actions of all branches of government.”
+He thanked Nazarbayeva for her work as speaker but didn’t say anything about her political future.